Italy Before Rome (CLA2230)

 |Duration of Module||Term 2: 11 weeks;|

-Students will learn to use both Greco-Roman literary sources and material sources to inform their understanding of the diverse history of Italy, and will develop their skills in taking an interdisciplinary approach to ancient cultures.
-They also will have a chance to read texts written in a wide variety of ancient Italian languages (with translations provided).
+You will learn to use both Greco-Roman literary sources and material sources to inform your understanding of the diverse history of Italy, and will develop your skills in taking an interdisciplinary approach to ancient cultures.
+You also will have a chance to read texts written in a wide variety of ancient Italian languages (with translations provided).

 Topics may include: art and culture in Italy; death and burial in the Etruscan world; the process and impact of the Greek “colonisation” of Italy; philosophy, science and law, including Pythagoras and other pre-Socratic schools; magic and divination in Etruscan, Greek and Samnite culture; the spread of literacy in Italy; early Latin literature in its Italian context; the integration of Italy into the Roman empire; and the modern reception of Etruscan culture.

 - 1. Detailed knowledge and nuanced understanding of the archaeological and written sources relating to the Etruscan, Greek and Samnite societies of ancient Italy